Kamijo (musician)

-Kamijo is a Japanese singer-songwriter, musician, and music producer.
+Kamijo is a Japanese singer.
 He is best known as lead singer of the visual kei bands Lareine and Versailles.
-He has also been the head of two independent record labels; the first being Applause Records (formed in 2000), and currently Sherow Artist Society since 2006, being renamed to Chateau Agency since 2016.
-His music covers many genres, Lareine having mainly a baroque pop style, and Versailles a clear symphonic and neoclassical metal sound.
-He has an extensive discography with the bands Lareine, New Sodmy and Versailles, consisting of 15 albums, and a large amount of EPs and singles.
-In 2013, Kamijo began a solo career with his debut single "Louis ~Enketsu no La Vie en Rose~".
+He has also been the head of two independent record labels; the first being Applause Records (formed in 2000), and currently Chateau Agency, which was formerly known as Sherow Artist Society from 2006 to 2016.

+Kamijo began his music career in 1994 with the rock band Lareine.
+After 13 years, including a brief period where he was the sole member and also formed the short-lived band New Sodmy, Kamijo ended Lareine in 2006.
+He then co-founded the symphonic power metal band Versailles in 2007.
+When they paused activities in 2012, Kamijo began a solo career the following year.
+Versailles resumed activities in December 2015.

 Early life

 Kamijo was raised in a family of musicians; his mother and grandmother were both piano players, and his grandfather a violinist.
-He has cited Paul Mauriat and X Japan as influences.
+He has cited Paul Mauriat, X Japan and Kyosuke Himuro as influences.
 His first steps in rock music were in the mid-1990s, when he worked as a roadie for the visual kei rock band Malice Mizer.
 He shared this job with Mayu, a guitarist with whom he formed the band Lareine.

 Career

-1994–2007: Lareine
+1994–2007: LAREINE

-In August 1994, Mayu and Kamijo (then using the names Maito and Shoki respectively) met for the first time while they were working as roadies for Malice Mizer.
-The same year, in November, they decided to form a band together, which they named Laliene ru cheri, commonly called just Laliene (named that way for the French Queen Marie Antoinette).
+In August 1994, Kamijo and Mayu (then using the names Shoki and Kaito respectively) met for the first time while were working as roadies for Malice Mizer.
+In November of that year, they decided to form a band together, which they named Laliene.
 Along with guitarist Sakuren and drummer Kyouka, they began to play.
-Later bass player Emiru entered the band, completing the first line-up.
+Later, bass player Emiru entered the band, completing the first line-up.